17 Beautiful Picnic Spots in the Blue Mountains

 Blackheath Memorial Park

-A more traditional setting, this park in Blackheath is a great choice for an extended family picnic as the facilities are first class, and there are plenty of things to keep kids entertained.
+This park in Blackheath is a great choice for an extended family picnic.
+It has first-class facilities and plenty of things to keep kids entertained.
+Among them is a duck pond, playground, swimming pool and plenty of lovely shaded areas.

 • Public transport rating: Easy, a short walk from Blackheath Station